 However, as thrilling as it may be to inhale whatever you want for an hour a day, you will need to manage both your fasting and eating windows carefully to ensure you’re getting all the nutrients you need.
 That means some pretty attentive meal planning.

-What to eat on the OMAD diet plan
+What to eat on the OMAD fasting schedule

 While nothing is *technically* off-limits on OMAD, you still want to make sure you’re piling your plate up with nutrient-dense foods like fruits and veggies.